pebblecode/pebblecode.github.io/1-about.md

 ## Promoting autonomy, mastery and purpose

 In 2010 Alex and George were programming and renting desks from [pebble.it][2] and quickly began to have too much work for themselves.
 Shortly after that Toby bounded over to them and suggested they start a business.
+Thus pebble {code} was born.

 The common vision of pebble's founders is to build the company that they wanted to work at.
 They knew that designers and developers are smart, self-organising people who crave autonomy and hate heavy management layers.
 They knew that for innovation to thrive collaboration, teamwork and an inspiring environment were all that mattered.